ckxng/ClassPortal/README.md

 ## Connection String

-Set the "DataContext" connection string to a SqlServer.
+Set the connection string to a SqlServer.
+(For example Azure SQL, SQLExpress, or MS SQL Server)

+The app will search for a connection string in this order:
+1. Configuration entry: ConnectionStrings:DataContext
+2. Environment variable: CONNECTION_STRING
-(For example Azure SQL, SQLExpress, or MS SQL Server) If no "DataContext" connection is provided, a local SQLExpress instance will be used.
+3. If neither of the above are found, a local SQLExpress instance will be used.

 If the user in the connection string has access to do so, the database, tables, and sample data will be created